 The VR counselor ensures that all outcomes required for payment have been achieved before approval of the report and payment of the invoice.

-For additional information about the Work Experience Training process, refer to Work Experience Training.

 Refer to C-1005: Non-Contracted Providers for information about the requirements of Nontraditional providers and Transition Educator providers.

 C-421-3: Work Experience Monitoring